kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 The project also includes the Dockerfile for those interested in the configuration of the actual application or to build your own and deploy using ECR.

 ## Create an EC2 Instance
-We'll use an EC2 instance to install kubectl, eksctl, create the EKS Cluster, and Worker Nodes.
+We'll using an EC2 instance to install kubectl, eksctl, create the EKS Cluster, and worker nodes.
 This is a step by step process.

 ### AWS EC2 Dashboard